 Introduction and Joining Instructions

 Explore the Brahmaviharas, Dependant Origination, the four noble truths and other aspects of early Buddhism.
 Connect with people who share your interest with a supportive and uplifting community.
-Join a live talk on Zoom by Delson Armstrong.
-Each week a sutta will be covered and there is time for live Q&A.

 Just click on the Zoom link below and your computer will open up the Zoom app.
 This will take you to this teaching every

 - Saturday at 19:00 pm, GMT+7 (time in Phnom Penh)

 - Saturday 14:00 – 15:00 pm Central European Time

 - Saturday 08:00 AM New York time.

 Zoom Meeting ID: 838 0589 5805 – Passcode: dhamma

 OPTION 1: How to join a Zoom meeting on desktop via meeting invite link